How to find and use the accessibility features on iOS iPad

 1.1 Practice VoiceOver gestures

-Users can practice VoiceOver gestures gestures in a trial environment without affecting their iPad settings.
+Users can practice VoiceOver gestures in a trial environment without affecting their iPad settings.
 When practising a motion, VoiceOver describes the gesture and the resulting action.

 Users can try different techniques to discover which works best.
 If a gesture doesn’t work, try a quicker movement, especially for a double-tap or swipe gesture.
 To swipe, users can try brushing the screen quickly with their fingers.
 For best results using multi-finger gestures, touch the screen with some space between your fingers.